astronomer/docs/astro/reporting-dashboard.md

 - Billing details (Hosted only)
 - Operator Use

 Dashboards help you quickly identify any problems or opportunities to optimize how your team uses Airflow.
-For example, you can use the Deployment detail page to identify unexpected DAG behaviors, like unusually high compute usage, and then check the Billing details dashboard to identify any associated costs incurred by that behavior.
+For example, you can use the Deployment detail page to identify unexpected DAG behaviors, like unusually high compute use, and then check the **Cost Breakdown** dashboard to identify any associated costs incurred by that behavior.

 To view Astro dashboards, click your Workspace name in the upper left corner of the Cloud UI, click **Organization Settings**, then click **Dashboards**.
 You can also access this page directly at [https://cloud.astronomer.io/dashboards](https://cloud.astronomer.io/dashboards).
+Each dashboard shows the last time that it was updated, in the **Data available through** section.

 :::info